EGCS SYTEMS

 Why is this important?

 Since January 1, 2015, special sulfur emission control areas (SECAs) have been established in heavily trafficked maritime routes such as the North Sea.
 These regulations limit ocean-going vessels to a maximum sulfur oxide emission of 0.10%.
-Additionally, a global sulfur standard Sulfur standards are legal regulations that limit the maximum amount of sulfur in fuels for ships and other vehicles. of 0.50% has been in effect since January 1, 2020.
+Additionally, a global of 0.50% has been in effect since January 1, 2020.
 To comply with these standards, shipowners have two main options: they can switch to low-sulfur fuels or utilize Exhaust Gas Cleaning Systems (EGCS).
 These systems effectively wash sulfur and particulate matter from exhaust gases, reducing sulfur oxides and minimizing particulate emissions into the atmosphere.

 For many shipowners, investing in EGCS was the most practical solution to meet the sulfur standards.
 Governments encouraged this choice through subsidies, as there was limited knowledge about low-sulfur fuels, particularly regarding their impact on ship engines and their availability.

 The use of EGCS generates wash water, and its management varies depending on the type of system used.
 There are three types of EGCS: open, closed, and hybrid systems.
 In an open system, the treated wash water is discharged back into the sea after being processed onboard.
-The International Maritime Organization (IMO) The IMO (International Maritime Organization) is a UN agency established in 1948, responsible for promoting maritime safety, security, and environmental protection by setting global standards for shipping practices and regulations. has established requirements for various parameters of the wash water.
+The International Maritime Organization has established requirements for various parameters of the wash water.
 The current onboard treatments of the water ensure that it no longer poses a significant risk to the marine environment.

 In a closed system, contaminants from the wash water are collected onboard and then disposed of at suitable facilities in port.
 Hybrid systems can function in either closed or open mode, providing flexibility for ship operators.